isorna/dropcommander/docs/es/dzc/rules/command.md

 # Command

 _Armies seldom succeed in battle without a good commander.
-In fluid situations, the actions and decisions of front-line leaders often separate victory from defeat._
+In fluid situations, the actions and decisions of front-line leaders often separate victory from defeat_.

 ## Commanders